U.S. Leadership to Prevent and Respond to Gender-Based Violence in Emergencies

 What opportunities are there to receive funding? [back]

 Safe from the Start was launched with an initial commitment of $10 million.
 The first partners to receive funding were UNHCR and ICRC in 2013.
-This funding will go toward hiring specialized staff, launching new programs, and developing innovative methods to protect women and girls at the onset of emergencies worldwide.
+This funding is going toward hiring specialized staff, launching new programs, and developing innovative methods to protect women and girls at the onset of emergencies worldwide.
+New funding and partners were announced during the high-level Call to Action event at the UN General Assembly on September 22, 2014.

-In 2014, PRM will be issuing calls for proposals for NGO projects for Safe from the Start.
+In 2014, PRM issued a call for proposals for NGO projects for Safe from the Start.
 For more information on PRM’s NGO funding, please review our updated guidelines and resources for applicants.
 Subscribing to the Department of State’s email listserv will allow you to receive a notification as soon as new PRM funding opportunity announcements are issued.

 Note that as part of our internal commitments to promote stronger programming and integration of gender and GBV considerations, PRM also now requires all NGO partners to complete a gender analysis describing how they will address gender inequalities and risks to women and girls throughout their program design, before receiving PRM funding.
 This is similar to USAID/OFDA’s protection requirements.